secureCodeBox/secureCodeBox/scanners/zap/README.md

 ## Scanner Configuration

 The following security scan configuration example are based on the ZAP Docker Scan Scripts.
-By default the secureCodeBox ZAP Helm Chart installs all three ZAP scripts: `zap-baseline`, `zap-full-scan` & `zap-api-scan`.
+By default the secureCodeBox ZAP Helm Chart installs all three ZAP scripts: `zap-baseline-scan`, `zap-full-scan` & `zap-api-scan`.
 Listed below are the arguments supported by the `zap-baseline` script, which are mostly interchangable with the other ZAP scripts.
 For a more complete reference check out the [ZAP Documentation](https://www.zaproxy.org/docs/docker/) and the secureCodeBox based ZAP examples listed below.

 The command line interface can be used to easily run server scans: `-t www.example.com`